alinex/node-validator/doc/internal/README.md

 It also explains a lot of common concepts around the Alinex modules and why to use specific techniques or not.

-## Technologies

-Within this module especially the following foreign modules are used:
--